Planning a trip to the nation's capital? Here are the answers to many of the questions you may have.

 - Madame Tussauds Wax Museum - Privately owned - Entrance Fee

 The Smithsonian Institution is a museum and research complex, comprised of 19 museums and galleries and the National Zoological Park.
 You can't possibly see it all at once.
 You should choose the museum(s) that you are most interested in and spend a few hours at a time.
 Admission is free, so you can come and go as you wish.
 Most of the museums are located within a radius of about one mile, so you should plan ahead and wear comfortable shoes for walking.
 The Smithsonian Visitor Center is located in the Castle at 1000 Jefferson Drive SW, Washington, D.C.
-This is a good place to start and pick of maps and a schedule of events.
+This is a good place to start.

 The distance between the Capitol, at one end of the National Mall, and the Lincoln Memorial at the other, is 2 miles.